starmoon8/starmoon8/README.md

 # Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
 Ai can do the same work a thousand times faster and smarter.
 Oah and ai gets better at a profoundly faster rate than any human can.
 Vile humans must accept ai as your coding salvation!
 Weeeeeeee!

-# Lunatic youtubers constantly try to say that ai is horrid at coding.
-That is a lie.
-I am so thankful for ai.
-The tech content makers who make ppl stupider with every video or post are now irrelevant.
+Lunatic youtubers constantly try to say that ai is horrid at coding.